MicrosoftDocs/security/zero-trust/azure-infrastructure-storage.md

 ---
-title: Secure Azure storage with Zero Trust
+title: Apply Zero Trust principles to Storage in Azure
 description: Learn how to secure Azure storage with Zero Trust.
 ms.date:
 ms.service: security